theo-donacik/learn-security-examples/privescalation/privEscalation.md

 Answer the following:

-1. Briefly explain the potential vulnerabilities in **insecure.ts**
+1. Briefly explain the potential vulnerabilities in **insecure.ts** The userId is specified in each request to change that user's role.
+Any userId can be sent with this request with no validation.

 2. Briefly explain how a malicious attacker can exploit them.
+    If a request is sent with userId = 1, the request is executed as admin, allowing privilege escalation.

 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the privilege escalation vulnerability?
+    Secure.ts uses session cookies to verify that the user executing a request is logged in and their userId is one of an admin before allowing the modification.
+This prevents privilege escalation because only a logged in admin user is allowed, regardless of the submitted userId.